THE CALL IS CLOSED.

 This is in line with the original inspiration of Right Livelihood Laureate Christopher Weeramantry (1926 – 2017), Sri Lanka, who was a Vice President of the International Court of Justice in The Hague.
 Judge Weeramantry’s strong opinion was that in addition to treaties among nation-states – like the Global Pact for the Environment now in discussion in the UN framework – civil society can establish customary international law.
 A political statement of UN member states on the Global Pact will be presented at the historic occasion of “Stockholm+50” in June 2022 in Stockholm, Sweden.
 ETWG prepares a civil society statement and campaign which advocates Earth Trusteeship as an overarching principle of international environmental law.
 One way of articulating Earth Trusteeship is “All global citizens are equal trustees of the Earth”.
 Adoption of this principle is a precondition for successful ecosystem restoration and for sustainable food citizenship, if not climate justice.

-All people interested are cordially invited to join the discourse.
+All people interested were cordially invited to join the discourse.
 If you would like to attend the event and get the zoom link, please write an email to RLC Bangkok coordinator Hans von Willenswaard.